lancecarlson/React-MVC/README.md

 Here is a high level overview of what your project will look like:

 - Routes: Using page.js, send your routes to actions.
-(See: [examples/todo/src/index.js](examples/todo/src/index.js))
+Example: [examples/todo/src/index.js]
-- Controllers: Use either basic es6 classes that extend from an ApplicationController, or just use more functional patterns
+- Controllers: Use either basic es6 classes that extend from an ApplicationController (Example: [examples/todo/src/controllers/welcome_controller.js]), or just use more functional patterns (Example: [examples/todo/src/controllers/todo_controller.js]).
 - Models: You can use basic es6 classes or Immutable js, or something else.
 Models should call out to REST API services using the fetch API.
 No need to JQuery.
+Example: [examples/todo/src/models/todo_list.js]
 - Views: Use React.
 Fetch the bare mininum data you need to render your components in a "loading" state.
 Identify the state that will change with data injection and stick that in constructor.
 Configure your lifecycle methods to account for state changes.
 I would try to abstract out as much of the data handling/modeling logic into controller/models as you can and just let the react components manage their component lifecycle.
+Example: [examples/todos/components/todo.js]

 ## Installation & Examples